-2 Introduction
+1 Introduction

-Camera technologies such as sensors, optics, and embedded image processing have evolved rapidly over the last ten years or so, resulting in video with higher resolutions, frame rates and dynamic range, allowing more details of a scene to be captured.
-These developments have improved the quality of video evidence and forensic analysis, such as face identification, but only when it is possible to retrieve the video from the right place, at the right time, and with the right quality.
-Due to the higher bitrate, the requirements on storage and bandwidth have increased.
+Camera technologies such as sensors, optics, and embedded image processing have evolved rapidly over the last decade.
+This enables video with higher resolutions, frame rates, and dynamic range, where more scene details can be captured.
+As a result, video evidence and forensic analysis is more reliable today, but only when it is possible to retrieve the video from the right place, at the right time, and with the right quality.
+And due to the higher bitrate, the requirements on storage and bandwidth have increased.

-Axis Zipstream technology is optimized for video surveillance, and is a standard-compatible video encoder implementation that is radically more efficient than standard encoders, as it lowers bandwidth and storage requirements by an average of 50% or more.
+Axis Zipstream technology is optimized for video surveillance, and is a standard-compatible video encoder implementation that is radically more efficient than standard encoders.
+It lowers bandwidth and storage requirements by an average of 50% or more.
 Zipstream is a collection of intelligent compression algorithms that ensure that important details in the image get enough attention in the video stream, while unnecessary data is removed.
-Zipstream is continuously being improved with additional dynamic features, as well as support for additional types of network cameras.
+Zipstream is continuously improved with additional dynamic features.

-3 Video compression algorithms
+2 Video compression algorithms

-Before video from surveillance cameras can be efficiently stored on any media it needs to be processed to fit into the space allowed.
-To fit video with high resolution and full frame rate onto SDTM cards, which are the most popular and cost-efficient media for embedded applications, the original information must be encoded.
+Surveillance video needs to be processed before it can be efficiently stored.
 This is done using video compression algorithms that encode video data by reducing and removing redundant information.
 These algorithms locate regions in the video that have already been transferred, so that redundant sending in the next image frame can be avoided.
 The algorithms also identify places in the video where details can be removed without reducing the visual quality.

-State-of-the-art video compression methods that function well together are grouped into an international standard, which is a video stream syntax created for storing, sharing and viewing video.
-The most used video compression standard today is H.264, which is efficient enough to reduce several days of surveillance video onto a single SD card.
-The new standard H.265 is being introduced into the consumer and broadcast markets, and is predicted to play a significant role in future security surveillance.
+State-of-the-art video compression methods that function well together are grouped into an international standard, which is a video stream syntax created for storing, sharing, and viewing video.
+The most used video compression standard today is H.264, which is efficient enough to reduce several days of surveillance video to fit on a single SD card.
+The newer standard H.265 is being introduced into the consumer and broadcast markets, and is predicted to play a significant role in future security surveillance.
 H.265 is primarily designed to reduce the storage needs of low-noise video with a lot of motion.

 The H.264 and H.265 standards do not stipulate the actual video compression method; only the syntax and the method to perform playback is standardized.
 This enables improved video encoding solutions to be created while keeping the file format for interoperability (decoder compatibility).
-Axis Zipstream is a more effective implementation of an H.264/H.265 video encoder for surveillance applications.
-It includes various methods unique to surveillance that enable networked cameras to produce video at significantly lower bitrates.
+Zipstream is a more effective implementation of an H.264/H.265 video encoder for surveillance applications.
+It includes various methods, unique to surveillance, that enable networked cameras to produce video at significantly lower bitrates.

-4 How does Zipstream work?
+3 How does Zipstream work?

 Axis Zipstream technology is a collection of algorithms that lets the camera analyze the video stream in real-time.
-Motion and details of interest are preserved with the given video quality, while the Axis-unique method can filter other areas more aggressively for optimum use of the available bandwidth.
+Motion and details of interest are preserved with the given video quality, while the Axis-unique method can filter other areas more aggressively for optimal use of the available bandwidth.